| |

 This post includes affiliate links.

 Mixed in among these churches are some of the most unique you will find in the world.
-There is a round church, a small church, 3 churches stacked on each other, and an extra amazing church, even though the draw is the stairs.
+There is a round church, the smallest church, 3 churches stacked on each other, and an extra amazing church, even though the draw is the stairs.

 The Top 3 Unique Churches In Rome